Privacy and Connect to Work Programme

 - to ensure eligibility to the programme with DWP

-- to ensure our database is accurate for sharing participant progress on the programme with DWP
+- to share participant progress on the programme with DWP

 What is the lawful basis for us to process your information?